-eLeasing is an experienced equipment leasing broker owned and operated by Doug Edginton.
-Doug has been arranging equipment leasing for customers and partnering with suppliers in New Zealand for over fifteen years.
+eLeasing is an experienced equipment leasing finance broker owned and operated by Doug Edginton.
+Doug has been arranging equipment leasing and asset finance for customers and partnering with suppliers in New Zealand for over seventeen years.

 Nature and Scope of the Advice